“How wonderful it is that nobody need wait a single moment before starting

 Teams may be responsible in meeting this penalty cost, therefore full diligence is required to ensure only registered players participate

 TRAINING AND HOME GAMES LOCATION

 JUNIORS Teams (under 6-15 yrs)

 Junior Girls Teams [under 13-17yrs]

-Training and all home games played at
+Training and all home games

 Bishop St Park Eagleby